Reported Speech for intermediate learners

 We can report speech in two ways:

-When we want to report the exact, same words of someone to a third party, we are reporting it directly.
-Remember to put the whole clause/clauses in quotation marks.
+When we want to report someone's exact same words to a third party, we report it directly.
+Remember to put the whole reported clause in quotation marks.
 Take a look at the following examples:

-Since we want to deliver the same words somebody said to another person, the reported speech does not change.
-However, the sentence that comes after or before it, is usually in the past tense.
+Since we want to deliver the exact words somebody said, the reported speech does not change.
+However, the sentence that comes before or after it, is usually in the past tense.
 Study the following examples:

 "Why can't she come right now?"
 My mom yelled.